-Our team consists of experienced wilderness instructors with expertise in a variety of fields.
+Our team consists of experienced wilderness instructors with expertise in a variety of fields, and years of education experience.
 We are passionate about the skills we teach, and equally passionate about passing on our knowledge to others.
-Our teaching styles are very hands-on.
-Classes are spent in the field where students can develop first-hand experience.
-We limit our class size to a 13:1 student-to-teacher ratio in order to create an effective learning environment.
+Our teaching styles are very hands-on, and classes are spent in the field where students can develop first-hand experience.
+We limit our class sizes to a 13:1 student-to-teacher ratio in order to create an effective learning environment.
 See you in class!

 Reisha Beck, Instructor

-Reisha is a core instructor of the Ethnobotany and Growing Herbalist Immersion courses and the lead herbalist instructor at Ravens Roots.
-In addition to the immersion course, she also teaches short courses on medicinal mushrooms, mushroom cultivation, herbal medicine making, permaculture gardening and more.
-She is also the owner and operator of Wayside Botanicals, a permaculture based medicinal herb farm and wildcrafting business in Whatcom County.
-She supplies fresh and dried medicinal herbs to tincture making companies and apothecaries across the USA.
+Reisha is a core instructor of the Wildcrafting and Weaving Our Dreams Immersions and Co- taught the Ethnobotany Immersion with Gabe for 5 years, as well as Growing Herbalist Immersion.
+She is the lead herbalist and basket weaving instructor at Ravens Roots.
+In addition to the immersion course, she also teaches short courses on basketry, natural dyes, wildcrafting and herbal medicine making.
+She is also the retired owner and operator of Wayside Botanicals, a permaculture based medicinal herb farm and wildcrafting business, which she ran for 9 years.
 She has a background in organic farming, permaculture design, Pacific Northwest ethnobotany, and bioregional herbalism.
 Born in the mountains of Colorado and raised in Western Washington, she spent most of her childhood outside and unsupervised in the forest.
 Her love of nature and plants has taken her down a path of healing by connecting with the natural world and cultivating deep relationships with the plants she harvests and grows.
 She loves to open the door to the plant world to others, as her mentors have done for her.
-She is deeply committed to creating positive change through permaculture and connection with the Earth.
-You can find her in the herb garden or wild harvesting in the Cascades with her family.
+She is deeply committed to creating positive change through deep connection with the Land.
+You can find her weaving in her herb garden or wild harvesting in the Cascades with her family.
 Check out her herbal offerings at www.waysidebotanicals.com

 Fil Tkaczyk, Instructor